-In 2006, the country's new president, a torture victim under the Pinochet regime, decided to reopen the process.
-Dr. Roby was brought in to oversee an audit of previous cases.
-Dr. Roby's group recommended making another effort to identify all the victims.
+In 2006, the country's new president, herself a torture victim under the Pinochet regime, decided to reopen the process.
+Roby was brought in to oversee an audit of previous cases.
+Roby's group recommended making another effort to identify all victims using new DNA processing techniques developed after Sept.
+11.

-Dr. Roby proposed several labs in the United States and Europe.
+Roby proposed several labs in the United States and Europe.
 The Chilean government chose the UNT Center for Human Identification.

 The \$1.3 million contract was signed on Aug.
-8, Dr. Eisenberg said, and the center has already begun the job.
+8, Eisenberg said, and the center has already begun the job.

-Meanwhile, Dr. Roby is scheduled to receive her doctorate today, the seventh anniversary of the attack on the World Trade Center and the 35th anniversary of the violent military coup in Chile.
+Meanwhile, Roby is scheduled to receive her doctorate today, the seventh anniversary of the attack on the World Trade Center and the 35th anniversary of the violent military coup in Chile.

-Her boss, Dr. Eisenberg, says he hopes to offer her a faculty position so she can pass on her skills and compassion to UNT students.
+Her boss, Eisenberg, says he hopes to offer her a faculty position so she can pass on her skills and compassion to UNT students.